hindu-comm/weblogs/manasataramgini/2004/09/2004-09-12_the-deadly-foe-destroying-yoga-of-brahmanya-deva.md

 However its deployment in the specialized form requires a more ardous procedure.

-- women are forbidden from performing the procedure as they may not be able to sustain some of its effects.
-  -Firstly an idol of kumAra, ideally of the 6-headed form is procured; alternatively a kumAra yantra may be used.
-  -the votary then abstains from eating all forbidden foods (including onions, garlics and leeks), meats and liquors.
+-women are forbidden from performing the procedure as they may not be able to sustain some of its effects.-Firstly an idol of kumAra, ideally of the 6-headed form is procured; alternatively a kumAra yantra may be used.-the votary then abstains from eating all forbidden foods (including onions, garlics and leeks), meats and liquors.

-- for 3 days he observes total celibacy, not spilling his semen, and avoiding mentally entertaining sexual thoughts.
+-for 3 days he observes total celibacy, not spilling his semen, and avoiding mentally entertaining sexual thoughts.

-- then he prepares sweet-smelling flavored milk.
+-then he prepares sweet-smelling flavored milk.

-- then he prepares for the rite early in the morning or in the evening.
+-then he prepares for the rite early in the morning or in the evening.

-- He first offers the twilight offerings to the gods mitra or varuNa.
+-He first offers the twilight offerings to the gods mitra or varuNa.

-- He then mutters 1000 incantations to the god savitA holding the knot of his yaGNyopavIta.
+-He then mutters 1000 incantations to the god savitA holding the knot of his yaGNyopavIta.

-- He then allows the thoughts coursing in his mind like a raging ocean to still themselves and concentrates on his chitriNi nADi.
+-He then allows the thoughts coursing in his mind like a raging ocean to still themselves and concentrates on his chitriNi nADi.
 At the level of the genitalia on the track of the chitriNi nADi within the spinal cord he senses the svAdiShThAna chakra.
 He then percieves the deva varuNa in the chakra in form of a blazing white god with pAsha and didyu weapons in the cerebro-spinal aqueduct.
 He meditates on varuNa with the vaM bIja.
 As his concentration deepens, within the god varuNa, the deva viShNu emerges in dark blue form with four hands holding the usual weapons.
 He meditates on viShNu in the bindu of the vaM bIja.
 Beside him is viShNu is his aquiline gaNa, garuDa, whom the votary also worships.